Recurrent Generic Contour-based Instance Segmentation with Progressive Learning

 \subsection{Datasets and Metrics}

-Extensive experiments are conducted on the three widely used datasets for instance segmentation, as well as two additional datasets specifically focused on scene text detection and lane detection, described in the following.
+Extensive experiments have been conducted on three widely recognized datasets for instance segmentation, as well as two additional datasets specifically focused on scene text detection and lane detection, described in the following.

-\textbf{SBD}~\cite{hariharan2011semantic} dataset contains $5623$ training and $5732$ testing images with 20 semantic categories.
-It adopts images from the PASCAL VOC \cite{everingham2010pascal} dataset, but re-annotates them with instance-level boundaries.
+\textbf{SBD}~\cite{hariharan2011semantic} dataset consists of 5,623 training and 5,732 testing images, spanning 20 distinct semantic categories.
+It utilizes images from the PASCAL VOC \cite{everingham2010pascal} dataset, but re-annotates them with instance-level boundaries.
 In our study of the SBD dataset, we report the performance of prior works and our PolySnake based on the metrics 2010 VOC AP$_{vol}$ \cite{hariharan2014simultaneous}, AP$_{50}$, and AP$_{70}$.
 AP$_{vol}$ is computed as the average of average precision (AP) with nine thresholds from 0.1 to 0.9.

 \textbf{Cityscapes}~\cite{cordts2016cityscapes} dataset is intended for assessing the performance of vision algorithms of semantic urban scene understanding.
 The dataset contains $5000$ images with high-quality annotations of 8 semantic categories.
 They are further split into $2975$, $500$, and $1525$ images for training, validation, and testing, respectively.
 Results are evaluated in terms of the AP metric averaged over all categories of the dataset.